 Here Are The Best Spots Near Bangor For Skinny Dipping

-Depsite the cooler temps the last several days, I feel like summer is almost here for real.
+Summer is finally here...
 And of course, in most cases, the first thing a lot of folks think about it is going swimming.
 Whether it's down to the coast to swim in the ocean, out to camp, or in the pool, folks start thinking about the best ways to cool off.

 - Do it at night.
-Your far less likely to be caught, and the dark is a bit more forgiving. (wink wink)
+You're far less likely to be caught, and the dark is a bit more forgiving. (wink wink)

 - Don't hide anyone's clothes/shoes.
 This would just be a jerk move that will definitely ensure you're never invited again.